SAP/abap-cleaner/docs/rules/TranslateRule.md

     " translate( ) must have FROM = `c`, since FROM = `c+`  TO = `C` would remove the `+`
     DATA lv_c_plus_plus TYPE string VALUE `c++`.
     TRANSLATE lv_c_plus_plus USING 'cC+'.

+    " chains can only be processed if they are first unchained
+    TRANSLATE: lv_text TO LOWER CASE, lv_other_text TO UPPER CASE.

+    TRANSLATE lv_abc USING: '1 2 3 ', 'a-b-c-'.
   ENDMETHOD.
 ```